Close×

 Distance: between 35 and 75 km (2 other options available)

-From Venasque, there are a number of unforgettable bike routes to choose from, allowing you to explore the landscapes of Ventoux and its hilltop villages.
-Whether you opt for a route that takes you around the villages at the foot of Ventoux on small roads lined with cherry trees and Muscat grapes, or another on the Route des Gorges de la Nesque overlooking a breathtakingly beautiful canyon, there are plenty of options to choose from.
-For the more adventurous, why not try climbing Mont Ventoux and its 21 kilometers of demanding ascent through forests and lunar landscapes?
+From Venasque, a variety of unforgettable cycling routes await you, allowing you to explore the landscapes of Mont Ventoux and its hilltop villages.
+Whether you choose a route that winds through the villages at the foot of Mont Ventoux along narrow roads lined with cherry trees and Muscat grapevines, or another that follows the Nesque Gorge route, which overlooks a breathtakingly beautiful canyon, the options are plentiful and varied.
+For the more adventurous, why not attempt the ascent of Mont Ventoux and its 21 kilometers of challenging climb through forests and lunar landscapes?

 6